 Definition:

 Layer of Protection Analysis (LOPA) is a semi-quantitative method to evaluate risk reduction and assign Safety Integrity Levels (SIL).
 This has become more common over time.
-It is often done with the HAZOP in one large/long meeting and in a single tool.
+It is often done with the HAZOP in one large/long meeting and with a single tool.

 LOPAs are typically done in a big spreadsheet.
 Sometimes with macros and various functions to auto-colored cells.
 There are also various software packages that manage HAZOPs and LOPAs.